vasilakisfil/microtypes.info/content/why.md

 Essentially, a profile should **never** ever alter the semantics of the Media Type used.
 Instead, it can only add complementary semantics.

 Regardless how powerful the Profile link relation is, our initial problem, which is being able to extend or even override the Media Type’s semantics in a non-backwards compatible but in a self-descriptive and evolvable way, is still unsolved.

 ### MicroTypes to the rescue
-What if you could keep your Media Type as is and compose it with a small module that would define the semantics of the links on your API?
+What if you could keep your Media Type as is and compose it with a small module that would (re)define the semantics of the links on your API?
-This semantic module could be either specific for JSON:API spec, or even more general one, which would benefit other API designers as well, although probably it would require substantially more toughness and rigorousness.
+This semantic module could be either specific for JSON:API spec, or even more general one, which would benefit other API designers as well, although probably it would require substantially more thoughtness and rigorousness.

 For instance, you could publish your basic API as JSON:API with non-templated links but provide the ability for “smarter” clients to ask the more useful API semantics,